Sønder Vissing Runestone: Description

-Transcription into Old Norse

-Tofa let gørwa kumbl, Mistiwis dottiʀ, æft moþur sina, kona Haralds hins Goþa, Gorms sonaʀ.

-Translation in English

-Tófa, Mistivir's daughter, wife of Haraldr the good, Gormr's son, had the monument made in memory of her mother.

 Sønder Vissing II

 A second runestone, Sønder Vissing II or DR 56, was discovered as part of the pavement of the entrance to the church cemetery, also in 1836.
 This exposed location — near the site of the first stone — is the reason why Sønder Vissing II's inscription is more damaged than the inscription of Sønder Vissing I.

 Both stones were moved following their discovery.
 Sønder Vissing I was moved into the church by 1838 and has since 1897 been located next to the church organ.
 Sønder Vissing II was moved to the church cemetery in 1838 and has since 1897 been in the church porch.